chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-Running it caused this memory allocation error:
+Running this code caused a memory allocation error:

 ```txt
 [Error] lame.c : 2792 - calloc(1,85840) -> 0x0
 available MALLOC_CAP_8BIT: 114676 / MALLOC_CAP_32BIT: 114676  / MALLOC_CAP_SPIRAM: 0
 ```

 It turns out MP3 encoding is quite memory intensive.
-While it may reduce network bandwidth usage, it does not fit the memory constraints of the ESP32.
+While it may reduce network bandwidth usage, it does not fit the memory constraints of the ESP32-C3.
+This was a dead end for optimization.

-## UDP Streaming Test with Sine Wave
+## UDP Streaming Experiment

-- If I can't address the audio codec, can I tackle the network issue itself?
-- Knowing the HTTP protocol has built-in error correction and guarantees delivery, relying on two-way communication, it may introduce significant overhead.
-- UDP is a connectionless protocol that does not guarantee delivery, but it has lower latency and overhead.
-- I don't worry about occasional packet loss in audio streaming, as it often goes unnoticed.
-- Let's go back to basics, can I stream a sine wave over UDP?
+If I couldn't address the audio codec limitation, could I tackle the network issue itself?
+I knew that the HTTP protocol has built-in error correction and guarantees delivery through two-way communication, which may introduce significant overhead.
+UDP is a connectionless protocol that does not guarantee delivery, but it has lower latency and overhead.
+I don't worry about occasional packet loss in audio streaming, as it often goes unnoticed by the human ear.
+I decided to go back to basics and test whether I could stream a sine wave over UDP.

 ```cpp